nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 Tutorial - Part 4 - Projections
 ===============================

-This part of the tutorial shows how the state of an event-sourced applications can be projected into a `materialised view <https://en.wikipedia.org/wiki/Materialized_view>`_ that supports arbitrary queries.
+This part of the tutorial shows how the state of an event-sourced application can be projected into a `materialised view <https://en.wikipedia.org/wiki/Materialized_view>`_ that supports arbitrary queries.

 As we saw in :doc:`Part 3 </topics/tutorial/part3>`, we can use the library's